 Our business requires a significant amount of working capital, which is primarily used to finance the purchase of raw materials, capital spending for customer programmes and engineering and product development costs.
 We have historically met our working capital and other capital requirements principally from cash generated from operations and borrowings from third-party financial institutions.
 We utilise a combination of strategies, including intercompany dividends, intercompany loan structures and other distributions and advances to provide the funds necessary to meet our global liquidity needs.
 The Company utilises a global cash pooling arrangement to consolidate and manage our global cash balances, which improves cash management efficiency.
-In recent years, the Group has invested extensively in capital equipment and engineering and product development costs in support of customer programmes.
-For the year ended December 31, 2019, the Group invested US\$200.6 million and US\$167.7 million in capital equipment and capitalised engineering product development costs, respectively.
+We believe that cash on hand and availability of borrowings under the Group's existing credit facilities will be adequate to fund our operations.